 Once again another budget year has come to an end - but not without challenges.
 The Legislature literally finished their work in the eleventh hour - minutes before midnight on May 20 – and achieved much in order to keep Minnesota moving ahead.
 It was a strong year for Veterans.
 Initiatives that were necessary and supported by the Governor and the legislature was able to put the final linchpin in several Veterans initiatives.
 Governor Dayton delivered a budget that invests in Minnesota Veterans, ensuring they receive the education, opportunities, and benefits they earned through their service.

 » Minneapolis Veterans Home.
 The budget includes $18.9 million in the bonding bill to complete Phase 3 of the Minneapolis Veterans Home replacement project.
-With this state funding, the Minnesota Department of Veterans Affairs hopes to leverage $35.2 million in federal funds through a compflagetitive grant process and will provide high-quality skilled nursing services for Minnesota’s Veterans.
+With this state funding, the Minnesota Department of Veterans Affairs hopes to leverage $35.2 million in federal funds through a competitive grant process and will provide high-quality skilled nursing services for Minnesota’s Veterans.

 » Expansion of the Minnesota GI Bill.
 With an additional $1 million investment, the Minnesota GI Bill program will expand to include all generations of veterans – not just those serving on or after 9/11.
-This expansion will help ensure all Minnesota veterans have access to the education and training they need to get good-paying jobs.
+This expansion will help ensure all Minnesota Veterans have access to the education and training they need to get good-paying jobs.

 » One-on-One Help for Veterans.
 The budget provides $2 million in increased grant funding for County Veteran Services Offices, which help veterans and their families obtain the benefits and services they earned through military service.